|

 Therefore, archetypes might be defined as the form of the inner substance.
 Mythology might best be defined as the collective stories of the higher dimensions, or Macrocosm, as they relate to dimensional physicality becoming the Microcosm.

 Quantum physics implicitly substantiates having more than one existence in more than one realm simultaneously, in essence multidimensional bodies.
 The fact that the atom rapidly oscillates between two dimensions is supportive of the fact that humans, comprised of atomic substance, consist of both the inner and outer bodies.
 The vacuum created by the balance of inertia and gravity is the realm of consciousness and the home of the gods.
-Perhaps there really was a time when consciousness was more wholly integrated in human existence - a golden time when the divine archetypes without hindrance traveled, conversed, and lived with and as humans.
-Or, perhaps it is simply as Jung claims, that the more complex emotional states became complicated and as constituents, gathered the characteristics of personalities.
-In the phenomenology of religion, many of the earlier gods developed from persons into abstract ideas.
-Many of the old gods have become descriptive attributes to human characteristics.
-In either case, whether viewed as physical or ethereal, the archetypal substance of mythology is the form and multidimensional tale of the inner world as it relates to the outer world.
-It is the form of our deepest unconsciousness, as well as our highest consciousness.
+Perhaps there really was a time when consciousness was more wholly integrated in human existence – a golden time when the divine archetypes without hindrance traveled, conversed, and lived with and as humans.